edvin/fxlauncher/README.md

 ## A slimmer alternative

 It is also possible to embed the launchar jar in a native installer system like Advanced Installer - same approach as above, but without using javapackager.
-With this approach, you can choose wether to include a JRE or have the installer software preinstall it.
+With this approach, you can choose whether to include a JRE or have the installer software preinstall it.
 Again, you are only distributing the launcher with the native installer, the rest is pulled down on demand.

 ### A note on classloaders